 • Use of self-adhesive grades of silicone rubber (not feasible for T&D applications).

-Generating build-up of good adhesion between a substrate and a silicone elastomer using over-moulding requires a complex interaction of physical and chemical processes.
+To generate build-up of good adhesion between a substrate and a silicone elastomer using over-moulding, a complex interaction of physical and chemical processes must take place.
 Influencing factors include functional groups on the surface of the substrate and silicone, surface energy and operating temperature.
-For example, high surface energy with the presence of reactive chemical groups is necessary to achieve good bonding.
-Surface treatment with plasma, corona, Pyrosil® or flame treatment can generate these desired conditions but with relatively high investment in processing technology.
+A high surface energy with the presence of reactive chemical groups is necessary to achieve good bonding.
+For example, surface treatment with plasma, corona, Pyrosil® or flame treatment can generate these desired conditions but with relatively high investment in processing technology.
 Plasma, corona and flame treatment all generate reactive chemical groups on the surface of the substrate by applying energy with ionic plasma, corona discharge or natural gas flame respectively.
 By contrast, Pyrosil® technology is based on bringing new reactive groups to the surface by deposition of combustion chemical vapour (see Fig. 1).

-The gas flame is enriched with a precursor, an organo-silicon compound that is burned off during the process.
+The gas flame is enriched with a precursor, an organo-silicon compound, that is burned off during the process.
 The ash generated deposits as an amorphous silicate on the surface and this thin layer will form a strongly adhering coating that ensures good adhesion.
 Using a chemical primer can also establish chemical bonding between silicone rubber and substrate (see Fig. 2).
-All parameters necessary for the chemical reaction of the primer must be properly followed to ensure stable and reproducible results.
+Ensuring stable and reproducible results requires ensuring that all parameters necessary for the chemical reaction of the primer are properly followed.

 The primer layer is typically applied by means of spraying, brushing or dipping.
 After ‘flash-off’ of the solvent, the primer is cured with humidity from the ambient air.
 In some cases, baking the substrate with the cured primer layer improves adhesion.
 Finally, the silicone is cured onto the substrate by compression, transfer or injection moulding.

-It is important to note that, apart from parameters such as humidity and temperature, other major factors are necessary to achieve a good result.
-For example, based on the material combination of substrate, primer and silicone rubber, adhesive force will decrease with storage time of the already primered part.
-Moreover, it is also important to know the surface conditions of the substrate.
-In general, a rough surface offers more surface area for establishing good chemical bonding.
-While it may seem common sense that applying more primer will improve effectiveness, such an approach is wrong.
-Rather, too thick a layer of primer levels out the surface roughness of the substrate and reduces contact surface.
-At the same time, build up of a thick layer of a resin results in a mechanically less stable, more brittle material that can break more easily (see Fig. 3).
+It is important to note that besides parameters like humidity and temperature other major influencing factors are decisive for a good result.
+Based on the material combination of substrate, primer and silicone rubber the adhesion force will decrease over storage time of the primered part.
+Furthermore it is important to know the surface conditions of the substrate.
+In general a rough surface offers more surface area for establishing a chemical bonding.
+In this case it may also be common thinking that applying more primer will improve the situation.
+This is a completely wrong approach.
+A thick layer of primer levels out the surface roughness of the substrate and reduces the contact surface on the one hand and on the other hand builds up a thick layer of a resin based, mechanically less stable respectively brittle material which breaks easy (see Fig. 3).

-Appropriate preparation and cleaning of surfaces is also crucial for successful application of an adhesion promoter.
-Non-polar polymers or polluted surfaces can impede sufficient wetting of the entire surface and therefore reduce the adhesive surface.
+Appropriate preparation and cleaning of surfaces is crucial for successful application of adhesion promoter.
+Non-polar polymers or polluted surfaces can prevent a sufficient wetting of the entire surface and reduce therefore the adhesive surface.

-Adhesion primers can achieve good result in chemical bonding of silicone rubbers to various substrates if the processing complies with the optimal chemical process and parameters for the specific material combination under consideration.
-In order to accommodate this, different primers are available for the different cross-linking systems.
-These are designed to yield optimal adhesion through chemical bonding to the silicone in respect to its specific cross-linking system.
-For example, comparative trials using both addition curing and peroxide curing standard silicone with PA and PBT substrates, combined with a primer specifically designed for these curing systems, strongly confirmed this effect.
-Fig. 4 shows results using peroxide curing Elastosil® R 401/60 on substrates pre-treated with Wacker® Primer G 790 (recommended for addition curing products) and Primer Elastosil® G 3243 (recommended for peroxide curing formulations).
-It is obvious that the appropriate primer needs to be used to achieve optimal adhesion.
-Typical values reflecting a good adhesion force during these tests were above 10 N/mm.
+In order to accommodate this different primers for the individual crosslinking systems are available.
+Those are designed to give optimal adhesion respectively chemical bonding to silicone in respect to the crosslinking system.
+Cross trials using addition and peroxide curing standard silicone with PA and PBT substrates and primer designed for addition respectively peroxide cured silicones showed this effect significantly.
+The results of the peroxide curing ELASTOSIL® R 401/60 on substrates either pretreated with Wacker® Primer G 790 recommended for addition curing products and Primer ELASTOSIL® G 3243 recommend for peroxide curing formulations.
+It is very obvious that the appropriate primer needs to be used to gain an optimum adhesion (Fig. 4).
+Typical good adhesion force values given at for these internal adhesion tests are above 10 N/mm.

-Comparison of different physical and the chemical pre-treatments of T&D relevant substrates such as FRP rods or tubes or aluminum was performed using the Powersil® 310 formulation.
-Since this is a peroxide curing formulation, Elastosil® Primer G 3243 was used.
-Fig. 5 clearly shows an increase in adhesion force using the pre-treated FRP compared to the untreated FRP.
-An even greater impact is evident in the case of aluminum.
+The comparison of the different physical and the chemical pretreatments of T&D relevant substrates like FRP or Aluminum has been performed using a POWERSIL® 310 formulation.
+As this is a peroxide curing formulation the ELASTOSIL® Primer G 3243 has been used.
+In the given chart (Fig. 5) an increase of adhesion force using the pretreated FRP compared to the untreated one is visible.
+Even stronger is the effect on Aluminum.

 References